groupserver/buildout/docs/groupserver-install.rst

 Pick a host name
 ----------------

 Your new site needs its own hostname.
-The name needs to be known to the *web browser* that you will use to access the site.
-It will pass the name to the Zope system that runs GroupServer.
-(Zope can serve multiple sites, as well as its web-based management system.)
+This is the name that is typed into the *web browser* to access your new GroupServer site.
 For a trial system, the name can be set up in the ``hosts(5)`` file.

 #.
 Edit ``/etc/hosts`` as ``root``.
 #.
 Add the new host name to the ``localhost`` entry, which is